 Earnings for both traditional and Roth IRAs that stay in the account remain untaxed.
-Both types of IRAs may be established at banks, brokerage firms, and insurance companies.
+You may establish both types of IRAs at banks, brokerage firms, and insurance companies.

 How to establish a payroll deduction IRA plan

-If you choose to set up a payroll deduction IRA plan, you first must inform your employees that they have the ability to establish an IRA outside of their employment and that you’re not providing any additional benefit other than the convenience of immediate payroll deductions.
+If you choose to set up a payroll deduction IRA plan, you first must inform your employees that they can establish an IRA outside of their employment and that you're not providing any additional benefit other than the convenience of immediate payroll deductions.

-Finally, you will withhold deductions from participating employees’ paychecks and immediately send those funds to the financial institution.
-For simplicity, you may choose to limit employees to just one IRA provider.
+Finally, you will withhold deductions from participating employees' paychecks and immediately send those funds to the financial institution.
+For simplicity, you may limit employees to just one IRA provider.

 Simplified employee pension plan

-The next option you have for a retirement savings account for your employees is a simplified employee pension (SEP).
-A SEP plan is an easy way for employers to make a direct contribution to their employees’ retirement.
+The next option for retirement savings accounts for your employees is a simplified employee pension (SEP).
+A SEP plan is an easy way for employers to make direct tax-deductible contributions to their employees' retirement.

 Unlike the payroll deduction IRA, only employers may contribute to a SEP IRA.
-However, it comes with a much higher annual contribution limit—up to 25% of an employee’s salary or $58,000 in 2021 (whichever is lower).
+However, it comes with a much higher annual contribution limit2—up to 25% of an employee's salary or $61,000 in 2022 (whichever is lower).
 Employer contributions must be equal for all employees.

 With a SEP IRA, the employer receives a tax deduction for contributions made.
 The employees receiving those contributions are not taxed on them, but they will eventually be taxed at their income tax rate during distribution.
 All contributions made to SEP IRAs are 100% vested to the employee.